-Generally speaking, no, but there are a few things to be aware of before feeding your little buddy spinach.
+Generally speaking, spinach isn’t harmful to hamsters, but there are a few things to be aware of before feeding it to your little buddy.

-The first is the need to wash the spinach thoroughly before serving.
-Spinach can contain pesticides, herbicides, and all manner of other chemicals that can be extremely harmful to hamsters, so you need to get all that gunk off before your pet chows down on it.
+The first is that you need to wash the spinach thoroughly before serving it.
+Spinach can contain pesticides, herbicides, and all manner of other chemicals that can be extremely harmful to hamsters, so you need to get all that off before your pet chows down on it.

 How Much Spinach Can My Hamster Eat?

-If your hamster refuses to eat the spinach that you offer them, there isn’t much you can do.
-Hamsters, like people, have different tastes, and you can’t force them to eat something that they find unpleasant.
+If your hamster refuses to eat the spinach that you offer them, there isn’t much that you can do.
+Hamsters may sometimes reject foods, especially if they were not introduced to them at a young age.

-You can still make sure your rodent is getting plenty of important vitamins and minerals by offering them other healthy veggies, like carrots, broccoli, green beans, peas, and squash.
-Wash them thoroughly, and cut them into small pieces (and of course, watch your hamster closely to see how they handle the new food).
+You can still make sure your rodent is getting their dose of greens by offering them other healthy veggies, like carrots, broccoli, green beans, peas, and squash.
+Wash all produce thoroughly, and cut them into small pieces (and of course, watch your hamster closely to see how they handle the new food).

 Featured image credit: Showmeyourflowers, Pixabay